padmakarPi/ibis-poc-demo/docs/implementation/authorization-implementation-guide.md

 `#btnUpdateDetails-` is `elementId` and `0896c4c3-e70b-4f84-9054-d6b57e5351d2` is `clientId`.

-> Note: Mention css for each uiElements will be disabled by default.
+> Note: CSS for each uiElements will be disabled by default.

 ### **Example CSS:**
 ```css